Michelle J. Shapiro

 Michelle has extensive experience defending government inquiries and conducting internal investigations related to alleged corruption, money laundering, tax fraud, health care fraud, securities fraud, accounting fraud, computer crimes and related concerns.
 She has conducted transnational internal investigations involving issues in Algeria, Angola, Argentina, Brazil, China, France, Germany, India, Malaysia, Mexico, Russia, Saudi Arabia, Switzerland, the United Kingdom, Vietnam and elsewhere.
 She frequently tackles complex and often conflicting data privacy and attorney-client privilege regimes.

-Some of Michelle’s noteworthy representations include:
+Michelle’s noteworthy representations include:

 - Global health care company: Represented in connection with a wide range of FCPA-related matters.
 This entailed, among other aspects, conducting internal investigations in numerous jurisdictions; advising on extensive enhancements to the company's global compliance program, including coordinating local legal advice in more than 50 countries; and conducting compliance due diligence on proposed business transactions and third-party relationships around the globe.